 Imagine it.
 God with us.
 God with you.
 In the midst of the loneliness of our times, the very presence of God draws near.
 In him is light, in him is hope.
 In him is all you need to rejoice in this holiday season and find reason to celebrate the child born in a humble stable.

 In the presence of your Savior, fear disappears, chains break, despair dissipates.
 In his presence, light comes, driving out depression and filling every dark and lonely place of your soul.

 This Christmas, I pray you will embrace the hope of Christmas.
 You are not alone.
 God is with you.

-If you want to explore God’s presence in a deeper way this Christmas, here’s a new 5-day growth plan on iDisciple that will help.
+If you want to explore God’s presence in a deeper way this Christmas, here’s a 5-day Reading Plan on our sister site, iDisciple, that will help.
 Emmanuel – God with Us: Christmas Comfort for a Lonely World